Jahmill Flu

-Jahmill Flu (born 24 August 1988) is a Dutch former footballer who played as a left-back.
+Jahmill Flu (born 24 August 1988) is a Dutch former professional footballer, who played as a left-back.
+He subsequently worked in human resources.

-Football career

-Professional career
+Club career

 A prospect of the PSV academy, Flu moved to the Utrecht youth academy in 2008.

+Professional football

-He joined RBC Roosendaal in July 2010, where he made his professional debut in the second-tier Eerste Divisie on 15 April 2011 in a 2–0 loss to Fortuna Sittard.
-He made three total appearances for RBC before moving to league rivals Volendam in the summer of 2011.
+Flu joined RBC Roosendaal in July 2010, where he made his professional debut in the second-tier Eerste Divisie on 15 April 2011 in a 2–0 loss to Fortuna Sittard.
+He made three total appearances for RBC.

+In the summer of 2011, Flue moved to league rivals of Volendam.
 In November 2011, Flu tore his achilles tendon in a match against Telstar, sidelining him for six months.
-He had also suffered both hip and meniscus injuries before in his career.
-He returned to practice in April 2012.
+Earlier in his career, he had suffered hip and meniscus injuries.
+Flu returned to practice in April 2012.

-Amateurs

 On 21 December 2012, it was announced that Flu would leave Volendam due to lacking playing time.

+Amateur football

-He instead joined the Ajax Amateurs in the Hoofdklasse, before moving to Alphense Boys in March 2013.
+Flu joined the Ajax Amateurs in the Hoofdklasse, before moving to Alphense Boys in March 2013.
 A year later, in 2014, Flu moved to Magreb '90 playing in the Hoofdklasse.

-Flu joined DFS on 24 May 2015.
-He played for SV Spero in the Tweede Klasse from 2016 to 2017, but decided to retire afterwards due to recurring injuries.
+Flu signed with DFS in May 2015.
+He joined SV Spero in the Tweede Klasse in 2016.
+In 2017, he retired due to recurring injuries.